jmettraux/aac_magic/src/_colours_in.md

 WIS + CHA : Mental
 Whatever : Luck

-Idea: have Red > Night > White > ... > Red to play like Scissor > Leaf > Stone > Scissor games...
+Idea: have Red > Night > Gold > ... > Red to play like Scissor > Leaf > Stone > Scissor games...

-_Silver > Black_ silver fences block black attacks.
+_Silver > Coal_ silver fences block coal damage.

 ## colour specifics

-FIXME All the forms are invisible, except when woven with black threads or white threads.
+FIXME All the forms are invisible, except when woven with coal threads or gold threads.
 Red threads are involved with combustion, their flame might be visible.
 Amber threads produced heat might heat air and the result waves might distort light, making the result of amber threads somehow discernable.
 Night threads absorb light, they look like darkness, they are thus visible (except in darkness).

 ### Amber